radzionc/crypto/product/trader/README.md

-# @product/limit-orders
+# @product/trader

-This package provides a service to run limit orders on an EVM chain, focusing on swaps between wETH and USDC on the Polygon network.
-It allows specifying a price condition based on an asset’s target price (using either a `less` or `more` comparison), and automatically executes the swap via the 0x v2 API when the condition is met.
+This project automates a Moving Average Crossover Strategy for trading wETH and USDC on Polygon using the 0x v2 API.
+Built with TypeScript and deployed as an AWS Lambda via Terraform, it ensures security with sensitive data managed in AWS Secrets Manager.

 ## Requirements